UltraCart/rest_api_v2_sdk_java/docs/AutoorderApi.md

 <a name="updateAutoOrder"></a>
 # **updateAutoOrder**
-> AutoOrderResponse updateAutoOrder(autoOrderOid, autoOrder, expand)
+> AutoOrderResponse updateAutoOrder(autoOrderOid, autoOrder, validateOriginalOrder, expand)

 Update an auto order